imkaywu/open3DCV/docs/_posts/2017-10-09-open3dcv-datatypes.md

 This tutorial introduces all open3DCV related data types.

-> This library is still under active development, thus the definitions may be constantly updated, this page may not be updated on time to reflect the latest versions.
+> This library is still under active development, thus the definitions may be constantly updated, this page may not be updated as constantly to reflect the latest versions.

 ### Overview
 * [Keypoint type](#keypoint_type)